-Each of the Company's facilities within which it operates are rented under leases that expire on various dates through fiscal year 2026, including 157,400 square feet at a warehouse and distribution facility located in Compton, California under a lease that expires May 31, 2023 and 15,598 square feet at the Company's headquarters facility located in Gonzales, Louisiana under a lease that expires January 31, 2026.
+Each of the Company's facilities are rented under leases that expire on various dates through fiscal year 2026, including 157,400 square feet at a warehouse and distribution facility located in Compton, California under a lease that expires May 31, 2023 and 15,598 square feet at the Company's headquarters facility located in Gonzales, Louisiana under a lease that expires January 31, 2026.
 In addition, several employees of the Company perform their respective job functions from remote locations for which no rent is paid.
 Management believes that its properties are suitable for the purposes for which they are used, are in generally good condition and provide adequate capacity for current and anticipated future operations.
-The table below sets forth certain information regarding the Company's principal real property as of the close of business on May 31, 2021.
+The table below sets forth certain information regarding the Company's principal real property as of the close of business on June 2, 2022.

-Location Use Approximate Square Feet Owned/ Leased Gonzales, Louisiana Administrative and sales office 15,598 Leased Compton, California Offices, warehouse and distribution center 157,400 Leased Douglasville, Georgia Discontinued manufacturing and warehouse 23,800 Leased Grand Rapids, Michigan Product design offices 3,600 Leased Bentonville, Arkansas Sales office 1,376 Leased Shanghai, People's Republic of China Office 1,912 Leased
+Approximate Owned/ Location Use Square Feet Leased Gonzales, Louisiana Administrative and sales office 15,598 Leased Compton, California Offices, warehouse and distribution center 157,400 Leased Grand Rapids, Michigan Product design offices 3,600 Leased Shanghai, People's Republic of China Office 1,912 Leased